-The scorching history of the hot hatch
+The heated history of the hot hatch

 A hot hatchback is the sports car you can drive every day: a perfect combination of performance and practicality.
 We tell its story.